ThoughtWorks-DPS/opw/README.md

 $ cat filename.txt | opw write my-item my-field -
 ```

+* Public key available at https://keybase.io/twdps for signing verfication

 #### contributing

-current pipeline does not support multiple tags on the same commit.
+* Current pipeline does not support multiple tags on the same commit.